 Please include these people

-- o Current open term (permanent) and fixed term (temporary) employees at the collection date. - o Employees seconded to other organisations. - Mainstream employees - Graduates if they are on a fixed-term contract
+- Current open term (permanent) and fixed term (temporary) employees at the collection date. - \circ Employees seconded to other organisations. - o Mainstream employees - o Graduates if they are on a fixed-term contract

 Please exclude these people